degenwithheart/DegenCasino/README.md

 - Wallet adapters:
   - This repo enables Solflare by default; other wallets (e.g., Phantom) are not pre-wired.
 - Token metadata:
   - The TokenMetaProvider is supplied with static TOKEN_METADATA, and the “fetcher” prop is omitted in favor of optional backend routes (see API routes).
-In the upstream, a fetcher may be provided (e.g., via Helius).
+In the upstream, a fetcher may be provided inline.
 - Referral:
   - Referral is supplied via a standalone <ReferralProvider> wrapper here, instead of using the inline `referral` prop of <GambaPlatformProvider> as in the upstream.
 - Priority fee: